HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf235.md

 === "On-Premises"
     A new batch of How-to articles has been migrated from the knowledge base to the HCL DX Help Center.
 For more information, refer to the [New and migrated articles](../../guide_me/howto/whatsnew.md#cf235) section.

-### Practitioner Dashboard
+### Practitioner Studio - Dashboard

 === "Containers"
-    The Practitioner Dashboard is a modern, React-based dashboard with widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
-For more information refer to [Practitioner Dashboard](../../build_sites/practitioner_studio/dashboard.md).
+    The Practitioner Studio Dashboard is a modern, React-based dashboard that replaces the Practitioner Studio homepage.
+It includes widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
+For more information refer to [Dashboard](../../build_sites/practitioner_studio/dashboard.md).

 === "On-Premises"
-    The Practitioner Dashboard is a modern, React-based dashboard with widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
-For more information refer to [Practitioner Dashboard](../../build_sites/practitioner_studio/dashboard.md).
+    The Practitioner Studio Dashboard is a modern, React-based dashboard that replaces the Practitioner Studio homepage.
+It includes widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
+For more information refer to [Dashboard](../../build_sites/practitioner_studio/dashboard.md).

 ### Presentation Designer - New entry points from Authoring portlet